Your avoidant wife isn’t a bitch.

 Because she was showing me myself.

-She was mirroring to me my own shame, insecurity, and ambiguity about who I am as a man.
+She mirrored my shame, insecurity, and ambiguity about who I am as a man.
 And in this brother – by seeing these things – is deliverance from these things.

 Inwardly, though I didn’t see it, I was nasty to myself, distant from my true identity, and therefore unable to have the life I yearned for because of these.